Which Hybrid is Best?

 Fuel consumption at high power | 0.3L / kWh | Same as Diesel | Increased due to greater losses and bigger engine |

-Efficiency at 1,200 RPM | approx 10% | Better, approx 15% | If motor sized for 100hp (75kW) then it's efficiency will drop of at low loads.
-Will struggle to be better than a parallel hybrid. |
+Efficiency at 1,200 RPM | approx 10% | Better, approx 15% | If the motor is sized for 100hp (75kW), then its efficiency will drop off at low loads.
+It will struggle to be better than a parallel hybrid. |

-Engine location | Fixed at shaft | Fixed at shaft | More flexible in location as transmission of power is electrical Does not need to be located at the shaft |
+Engine location | Fixed at shaft | Fixed at shaft | More flexible in location as the transmission of power is electrical.
+Does not need to be located at the shaft. |

-Reliability | Good | Same as Diesel | More components in the drive chain, more points of failure that will disable operation |
+Reliability | Good | Same as Diesel | More components in the drive chain, more points of failure that will disable the operation |

 Redundancy | None |

-Electric dive if engine fails Engine drive if hybrid fails |
+Electric dive if the engine fails Engine drive if hybrid fails |

-Failure of motor or controller will disable craft Electric drive if engine/generator fails |
+Failure of the motor or controller will disable the craft Electric drive if engine/generator fails |

-Cost | Lowest | Adds cost of batteries, mid size motor/controller | Adds cost of batteries, large generator, large controller and large motor.
+Cost | Lowest | Adds cost of batteries, mid-size motor/controller | Adds cost of batteries, large generator, large controller and large motor.
 Highest cost |

-Hybrid Marine was the first in the world to introduce a production Parallel hybrid to the market in 2007 and so far we have not had cause to regret our choice.
+Hybrid Marine was the first in the world to introduce a production Parallel hybrid to the market in 2007, and so far, we have not had cause to regret our choice.